vsvandelik/xxp-tooling-v2/README.md

 - **Artifact generator**: Constructor and validation testing
 - **VS Code extension**: Basic module import testing

-See [TESTING.md](./TESTING.md) for detailed testing documentation and best practices.
+For detailed testing documentation and best practices, refer to the test files in each package's `test/` directory.

 ### Development